The relationship between PR & CSR

 Some are adamant about the complete separation of the two.
 Others, however, see the relationship as nothing but a tool, a marketing trick, so to speak, for an organization’s blatant self-promotion.

-This guide aims to define the role of PR in CSR, and what the relationship between the two should be.
+This guide aims to define the role of public relations in CSR, and what the relationship between the two should be.

 Let's start with a simple fact: